Join Sarah Chalmers for an exciting weekend of drawing and painting in ancient woodland between Stockbridge and Salisbury.

 There is plenty of space to park your car so you can leave extra materials in the boot.
 The track to the woods is quite rough.
 Low slung vehicles can find the track tricky to negotiate.

 Britain’s ancient woodlands are home to flora and fauna that are under pressure from all directions.
-The Woodland Trust protect and restore woodland, educate and inform to enable us all to enjoy the benefit.
+The Woodland Trust protect and restore woodland, educate and inform the public, to enable us all to enjoy the benefit.
 If you follow the link to their website you can find their useful identification app, and more information about the charity